PhilippeBekaert/snd-hdspe/doc/controls.md

 of the "Raw Sample Rate" control element.
 This can be used to synchronise the cards internal clock to e.g. a system clock.

+See [hdspeconf](https://github.com/PhilippeBekaert/hdspeconf) for an example application showing how to use these elements.

 AIO Pro elements
 ----------------